AngelosDid/AResCoN/README.md

 Use the 'Stack to Images' ImageJ function and save separately each plane.
 Images **must end** to _plane1.tif, _plane2.tif and so on.
 Make sure that each plane includes only a single channel.

-Alternatively, if your original images are multistack AND multichannel images, you can navigate the fiji macros folder inside AResCoN code and use the SeparateMultiplaneForBatchMacro.txt.
-You can copy its content, open Fiji and go to Process->Batch->Macro.
-Select as input the directory where all your multistack AND multichannel images are.
-When the first image opens, you will be requested to indicate a folder where each single-channel/single-plane image will be saved.
-Your directory has to be structured like this: directory/CN/planeN_image where N is the number of your channel (for CN) or plane (for planeN).
-Therefore, if you have 3 channels and 3 planes, you need to have a C1, C2 and C3 folder; inside of each a plane1_images, plane2_images, plane3_images folder.
-All CN and planeN directories must be empty (This macro will be incorporated to AResCoN in a new version).
+Alternatively, if your original images are multistack AND multichannel images, you can navigate the Change ROIs tab and click at the Split channels & labels button.
+Select as input the directory where all your multistack AND multichannel images are (images must be both multichannel and multiplane).
+You will then be requested to indicate a folder where each single-channel/single-plane image will be saved.

+Your save directory has to be structured like this: directory/CN/planeN_Images where N is the number of your channel (for CN) or plane (for planeN).
+Therefore, if you have 3 channels and 3 planes, you need to have a C1, C2 and C3 folder; inside of each a plane1_Images, plane2_Images, plane3_Images folder.
+All planeN directories must be empty.

 ## Step 2 (Paste images to corresponding planeN folder)